- Search The Registry

 - My Account

-*On this date in 1881, the Sixth Avenue Baptist Church was founded.
+*On this date, in 1881, the Sixth Avenue Baptist Church was founded.

 This new congregation built a small building on the corner of Sixth Avenue, South, and Sixteenth Street.
 The first pastor called by this congregation was Rev. Silas Jones of Mt.
 Meigs.
 Alabama.
-A choir was organized in 1886 and the edifice was enlarged to 30’x45’.
-On April 14, 1888, the cornerstone was laid with Rev. J. W. Foster of Montgomery, Alabama preaching the dedicatory sermon.
+A choir was organized in 1886, and the edifice was enlarged to 30’x45’.
+On April 14, 1888, the cornerstone was laid with Rev. J. W. Foster of Montgomery, Alabama, preaching the dedicatory sermon.
 Reverend J.Q.A.
 Wilhite was called to be the fourth pastor of the congregation in May 1895.
-When Reverend Wilhite took over the pulpit in 1895, the church was without a baptismal pool or parsonage and had indebtedness of $2000.
+When Reverend Wilhite took over the pulpit in 1895, the church was without a baptismal pool or parsonage and had an indebtedness of $2000.

 Under his leadership, the church building was remodeled, the indebtedness retired, and additional property was acquired.
-A building fund was started, but soon afterward in March 1907, the health of the pastor failed, and he gave up his position.
+A building fund was started, but in March 1907, the pastor's health failed, and he gave up his position.
 On the first Sunday in May 1908, Reverend John Washington Goodgame, Sr., the fifth pastor of the church, preached his first sermon.
 He came to the church from Anniston, Alabama.
 Well qualified intellectually and spiritually.
 By the third year of his pastorate, the building fund had grown to the extent that a building committee was appointed, and a contract was given to the Windham Brothers Construction Company.

 On November 11, 1918, war peace was declared, and Sixth Avenue Baptist Church sponsored a grand reception for the returning heroes.
-In 1919, the church debt was liquidated and little Miss Inez Williams, daughter of Deacon E. A. Williams, set fire to the mortgage while prayers were offered to Almighty God for guidance and protection.
+In 1919, the church debt was liquidated, and little Miss Inez Williams, daughter of Deacon E. A. Williams, set fire to the mortgage while prayers were offered to Almighty God for guidance and protection.
 Rev. Goodgame was surrounded by loyal supporters, Miss Knapp, Miss Bowman (White), faithful members, a loving wife, and children.
-In those days Sixth Avenue Baptist Church and the Southside Baptist, with Reverend J. H. Dillard as a pastor, enjoyed a unique relationship.
+In those days, Sixth Avenue Baptist Church and the Southside Baptist, with Reverend J. H. Dillard as a pastor, enjoyed a unique relationship.
 In 1927, the cornerstone of the educational building was laid.
-Deacon T. R. Purdie was general superintendent of the Sunday Church School assisted by Mrs. Carrie B. McQueen.
+Deacon T. R. Purdie was general superintendent of the Sunday Church School, assisted by Mrs. Carrie B. McQueen.
 The building was completed in 1928.
 Reverend Goodgame, Jr. accepted the call in March 1938 and preached his first sermon in May 1938.
-The church had an indebtedness of $18,000.00, which was quickly liquidated under the new leadership.
+The church had an indebtedness of $18,000.00, liquidated under the new leadership.

 The congregation received this “son of the church” and pledged their support.
 The stewardship of time, talent, and material possessions was re-emphasized, and the congregational family was blessed.
 Sixth Avenue took the lead in an attempt to minister to all ages.
 The youth fellowship highlighted its year of activities with an annual “out of town” retreat.
 Oftentimes, these retreats carried us to campuses to inspire the high seniors to go on to college.
 The sanctuary was redecorated, and the parsonage improved.
 Community services included help to the poor, a school for retarded children at the church, and a kindergarten.
 In 1962, soon after the coming of Reverend Porter, the great civil rights revolution of the sixties hit the city.
-The cause of equal rights for Negroes was advanced with the pastor and membership taking an active role.
-For the cause, the pastor was jailed three times with the church family praying for his early and safe release.
+The cause of equal rights for Negroes was advanced, with the pastor and membership taking an active role.
+For the cause, the pastor was jailed three times, with the church family praying for his early and safe release.